Prepare index variables

 Calculate population density

 The final input to the heat risk index is population density.
-This component of the index prioritizes populated areas where the most people may benefit from the intervention.
+This component of the index will allow you to prioritize action in populated areas where the most people may benefit from the intervention.
 You'll derive the population density input from Spanish census data in the Sevilla_Census_Sections layer.

 The layer contains attributes for both total population and area in square kilometers.
 You'll calculate a new field by dividing population by area.